marcbonbon/furnid/README.md

 Re-input Password, which are required for user registration.
 Users can input their name and email, and for the age field, they can either input a value or use an arrow to adjust the number, as shown below.
-The password input is visually encrypted, displaying '*' characters, as is the reinput password field.
+The password input is visually encrypted, displaying '*' characters, as is the re-input password field.
 The submit button is hoverable, changing color when hovered over, and clickable.
 Additionally, there is a clickable link to the log-in page.

 The additional page, which is the contact page, showcases the shop's